Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 Q: I think it was finished in 1990.
 I got to flip through it before this.

-Kroessler: 1990.
-That was the — yeah.
-So I looked at it 20 years later in ’10 I guess and how many things, how many sites, had been designated that had listed in the book by 2010.
+Kroessler: Nineteen-Ninety.
+That was the—yeah.
+So I looked at it twenty years later in ’10 I guess.
+How many things—how many sites had been designated that had listed in the book by 2010.
 It was like four, five, not a lot.
 We put this out there, as a way of saying look, here’s a preliminary inventory of what’s out there and these are worthy of designation.
 The Landmarks Commission did not jump to designate any of them.
 They only designated things that came before them and they weren’t looking for things to designate in Queens.

-We did it at a time when this was a common preservation advocacy step, Tribeca, Ladies Mile, lots of neighborhoods have these kinds of — Jackson Heights did it a year or two after we did to great effect; very nice volume.
+We did it at a time when this was a common preservation advocacy step.
+Tribeca, Ladies Mile—lots of neighborhoods have these kinds of—Jackson Heights did it a year or two after we did to great effect; very nice volume.
 But they gave us funding to do the Historic Preservation of Queens book and we actually got it done.
-God, without — I mean, it was early in the computer age, I did not have a computer.
+God, without—I mean, it was early in the computer age, I did not have a computer.
 Nina had one of the first Apple Macintoshes, which was the little box thing.
-So we were trying to save things and, you know, I would make changes on paper, then she would enter it or not, and it was just such a mess ultimately.
+We were trying to save things and, you know, I would make changes on paper, then she would enter it or not, and it was just such a mess ultimately.
 But we did get it done and it was a very important thing to have done even if it didn’t result in a string of designations to follow.

 Q: Right.
 And so how has the Queensborough Preservation League evolved over the years?